zhaohaidao/RL2/README.md

 A concise library of reinforcement learning for large language models.

-This is the right library for you if you are tired with complicated abstractions.
+This is the right library for you if you want to learn reinforcement learning for large language models or have a quick test for your own algorithm.
 We deliver a clear implementation within 1K lines.
-You can simply launch the training with `torchrun` as you do in supervised fine-tuning.

-Despite the simplicity, you should be able to scale up to moderate-sized, *e.g.*, 32B, language models with
+Despite the simplicity, you should be able to scale up to moderate-sized, *e.g.*, 72B, language models with

-* Model partition via Fully Sharded Data Parallelism and Tensor Parallelism
+* Model partition via [Fully Sharded Data Parallelism](https://docs.pytorch.org/docs/stable/distributed.fsdp.fully_shard.html) and [Tensor Parallelism](https://docs.pytorch.org/docs/stable/distributed.tensor.parallel.html)
 * Efficient sequence parallelism via [ZigZag Ring Attention](https://github.com/zhuzilin/ring-flash-attention)
 * Inference engine and KV cache partition via Tensor Parallelism